theinvertedform/umt.world/collections/_fiction/polyamory.md

 "I'll walk with you a bit," she said.

 It was spring now, and most of what they did together was walk around the city.
-They made it a block, up to the buanderie-cafe on the corner, where they sat on some wooden benches next to a mostly-melted pile of snow.
+They made it to the corner, where they sat on some wooden benches next to a mostly-melted pile of snow.

 "I need to tell you that---I want to kiss you, but I'm afraid, I really don't know how---"